GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/ndsl_user_manual/why_use_classes.md

 When your project grows, keeping code maintainable is very important.

-With a class:\
+With a class: <br>
-- Each part of the program has a clear purpose.\
+- Each part of the program has a clear purpose. <br>
-- You can fix or update just one class without affecting others.\
+- You can fix or update just one class without affecting others. <br>
-- You don’t have to trace global variables across multiple files.\
+- You don’t have to trace global variables across multiple files. <br>

 If someone new joins your team, they can understand what CondensationChecker does just by reading that one class.